How to run a fun and effective hack day

 |16:30||Food, drinks & Hangout with other teams to share learnings|

 4. Share learnings

 We didn’t want the learnings made on the day to end there.
-That’s why every team produced a detailed business case and documented their experiences in a short video which we’ll be sharing with the wider company through lunch-and-learn sessions (or ‘Enlightening Lunches’ as we call them at Inviqa).
-Check-out snippets from these videos in our YouTube Hack Day video!
+That’s why every team produced a detailed business case and documented their experiences in a short video to share with the wider company through lunch-and-learn sessions.

 Since the hack day our teams have been fine-tuning their creations which they’ll present internally to the board here at Inviqa.

 5. Include rewards